calidae/factory-trytond/README.md

 To use Factory-trytond your factory class only has to inherit the TrytonFactory:

     import factory_trytond

     class SaleFactory(factory_trytond.TrytonFactory):

-Once we have inherited the class, we can start configuring our factory like we would do with factory_boy: define the class the factory is referring to, the fields the factory has to work with.
+Once we have inherited the class, we can start configuring our factory like we would do with factory_boy (e.g: define the class the factory is referring to, the fields the factory has to work with).
 Here's an example with Tryton's model Sale:

+    import factory
+    import factory_trytond

     class SaleFactory(TrytonFactory):
         class Meta:
             model = 'sale.sale'